ZiruiPang/ZiruiPang.github.io/_pages/about.md

 During my studies at UIUC, I was a researcher at the Irisk Lab, where I participated in and led a project that used machine learning models to help businesses assess risks.

+I have a deep passion for music and enjoy the pleasure it brings me in my leisure time.
+I previously had a long-term collaboration with the <a href='<a href='https://sites.google.com/ucsc.edu/jiahengwei'>'>Choir of Central University of Finance and Economics</a>.

 {% comment %}
 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.